ian-ledig/kanji-test/README.md

 ![kanjitest1](https://github.com/user-attachments/assets/37e2f330-ce96-49c9-a451-a244090aea9f)
 ![kanjitest2](https://github.com/user-attachments/assets/df75ac52-d82c-44e7-acfa-b10af519a1b6)

-The screen displays a random kanji character with an input box for typing the correct kana.
+The screen displays a random word with an input box for typing the correct kana.
 You can see the feedback after entering your answer.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/ian-ledig/kanji-test/blob/master/LISENCE) file for details.